gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fundamentals.md

-Title: WebGL Fundamentals
+Title: WebGL2 Fundamentals
-Description: Your first WebGL lesson starting with the fundamentals
+Description: Your first WebGL2 lesson starting with the fundamentals

+First things first, this articles are about WebGL2.
+If you're interested in WebGL 1.0 please go here [http://webglfundamentals.org].
+Note that WebGL 2 is [nearly 100% backward compatible with WebGL 1](webgl1-backward-compatibility.html).
+That said, once you enable WebGL 2 you might as well use it as it was meant to be used.
+These tutorials follow that path.

 WebGL is often thought of as a 3D API.
 People think "I'll use WebGL and *magic* I'll get cool 3d".
 In reality WebGL is just a rasterization engine.
 It draws points, lines, and triangles based